evilrobts/evil-validator/README.md

     if (err) { return next(err); }

     if (user && user.isEmailConfirmed === true) {
+      // add errror for email field
-      validator.add('you account already confirmed');
+      validator.add('email', 'you account already confirmed');
     }

     if (!user && !errors.email) {
-      validator.add('user with that email not found')
+      validator.add('email', 'user with that email not found') }
-    }

-    if (!validator.isValid()) {
+    // check if user data is not valid if (!validator.isValid()) {
       return res.render('confirmations/new', {
-        errors: validator.errors,
+        errors: validator.errors,  // pass errors property to views
         values: req.body
       });
     }